sinsii-lab/quickstart-sas-viya-azure/sas-viya/README.md

 <a name="AddBPassword"></a>
 ### Change or Set a Password
-To change a password or set a password for a new user:
 ```
 ldappasswd -h localhost -s USERPASSWORD -W -D cn=admin,dc=sasviya,dc=com -x "uid=newuser,ou=users,dc=sasviya,dc=com"
 ```